-1.3 Iowa's population
+1.4 Iowa's Population

 Understanding the demographic characteristics of Iowa's population will help inform the assessment of bicycling and walking conditions in the state.
 In this section, population is analyzed in terms of total population, rural and urban shares of population, and population by age.
-This context is especially relevant to the Crash Analysis performed as part of the assessment of existing conditions (Chapter 2).
+This context is especially relevant to the Crash Analysis performed as part of the assessment of existing conditions (Chapter 4).

-Iowa's total population in 2010 was 3,046,355 and in 2016, the Census Bureau estimated the total population to be 3,134,693.
-Considering the geographic size of the state relative to the population size, Iowa has a relatively low population density compared to other states (it is the 36th densest state).
+According to the U.S. Census Bureau, Iowa's total population in 2010 was 3,046,355 and 3,190,3692 in 2020.
+Considering the geographic size of the state relative to the population size, Iowa has a relatively low population density compared to other states (it is the 38th densest state).
 It is also part of America's agricultural heartland, which is evidenced by the state's moderately low population density.
-However, when taking a closer look, Iowa's population is clustered in urban areas, at least in terms of population distribution, with 64 percent of the population living in a city with a population of 2,500 or greater (see Figure 1.1).
+However, when taking a closer look, Iowa's population is clustered in urban areas, at least in terms of population distribution, with 63.2 percent of the population living in a city with a population of 2,500 or greater (see Figure 1.1).

-Approximately 31 percent of the state's population lives in a city with a population of 50,000 or more, of which Iowa has eleven.
-Figure 1.2 illustrates the populations of Iowa's eleven largest cities for the 2010 Census and the 2016 American Community Survey estimate.
+Approximately 32 percent of the state's population lives in a city with a population of 50,000 or more, of which Iowa has eleven.
+Figure 1.2 illustrates the populations of Iowa's eleven largest cities for the 2010 Census and the 2020 Census.
 Three cities-Cedar Rapids, Davenport, and Des Moines-exceed a population of 100,000.
-Davenport broke the 100,000 threshold between 2010 and 2012.

 Population distribution is relevant for several reasons.
 First, it means that the context in which most lowans bike and walk is within cities, rather than rural areas.
 Only a small proportion of state highways are within cities and suburbs, but these roads often pose major barriers to bicycling and walking.
-From a transportation standpoint, this means that improving conditions for bicycling and walking will rely heavily on the Iowa DOT's partnerships with municipalities, MPOs, and RPAs.
-Second, the majority of bicyclists riding on rural roads live within cities and suburbs.
+From a transportation standpoint, this means that improving conditions for bicycling and walking will rely heavily on lowa DOT's partnerships with municipalities, MPOs, and RPAs.
+Second, most bicyclists riding on rural roads live within cities and suburbs.
 Access to rural roads is entirely dependent on the quality, safety, and comfort of "transitional" roads that connect city street grids through suburban areas to low-traffic rural roads.